c-higashi/my_playwright_test/README.md

 # saucedemo

-## This is the automated tests for the website  https://www.saucedemo.com/ using Playwright (typescript).
+## This is the automated tests for the website  https://www.saucedemo.com/ using Playwright (TypeScript).

 ### NOTES
 - For this exercise I have configured this framework so that the tests only run in Chrome. <br>